 The toilet flapper is a valve at the bottom of the toilet tank that helps your toilet function properly.
 However, if you notice water leaking into the bowl of the toilet from the tank, it may be time to replace your toilet flapper.

-To minimize the leak impact, you should fix your flapper as soon as possible.
+To minimize the risk of leaks, you should fix your flapper as soon as possible.
 Thankfully, replacing a toilet flapper is both easy to do and very affordable.
 Particularly if you know the make and model of your toilet, you can easily buy a replacement flapper.

 Different Types of Toilet Flappers